 Unfortunately, Grub Customizer is nowadays present in the official software repositories (in the Universe repo).
 Let's hope it won't be used by many more people because of that....

 Just to make this clear: I mean no disrespect towards Daniel Richter, who is the author of Grub Customizer.
 I have no doubt that he's a highly skilled programmer and very good at his job.
 I just think that Grub Customizer is based on a fundamentally wrong technical concept.

 If you're interested in the details: below, you'll find the results of my test of Grub Customizer.

-I ran a test in a virtual machine with Linux Mint 19.2 Cinnamon: in it, I installed Grub Customizer 5.1.0.
+I ran a test in a virtual machine with Linux Mint 20 MATE (which is built on Ubuntu 20.04).
+In it, I installed Grub Customizer 5.1.0-2 from the official Ubuntu repo (Universe).
 Single boot of course, no other operating systems.
-But I changed the order of the installed kernels somewhat and I set a nice background for the Grub menu.
+But I changed the menu order of the installed kernels somewhat, I set a nice background for the Grub menu and I set the startup delay to 5 seconds.
 Then I saved the settings.

 This is a clean original /etc/grub.d, before using Grub Customizer (click on the image to enlarge it):

 And this is /etc/grub.d, after using Grub Customizer like I described.
 It shows three new folders (click on the image to enlarge it):

 Note the file called linux in the new folder proxifiedScripts (click on the image to enlarge it):